DollieWP/dollie/core/Extras/dollie-setup/readme.txt

 * Fixed bug that prevented Pending forum topics from being viewed on the front end.
 * Add an admin email notification when a forum post is marked as Pending.
 * Improved behavior when restoring a forum topic from trash/spam.
-* Classic: Add highlighting to unread group forum threads.
+* Agency: Add highlighting to unread group forum threads.
-* Classic: Improve bbPress redirect behavior after DOLLIE_SETUP installation.
+* Agency: Improve bbPress redirect behavior after DOLLIE_SETUP installation.
-* Classic: Improved labels in theme options panel.
+* Agency: Improved labels in theme options panel.
-* Classic: Compatibility with BP bulk notifications management.
+* Agency: Compatibility with BP bulk notifications management.
 * OpenLab: Introduce the 'Creators' feature, allowing greater customization over the way a group's Acknowledgements are displayed and inherited by clones.
 * OpenLab: Introduce the 'OpenLab Private Comments' site plugin, which allows users to post comments that are visible only to the site owner.
 * OpenLab: Introduce the 'OpenLab Attributions' site plugins, a powerful tool for generating and displaying inline attributions into post content.